Watch Bollenstreek transform from regular farmland to a fantastical rainbow-hued masterpiece in Spring!

 Where to stay in Keukenhof?

-NH Amsterdam Schipol Airport - NH Amsterdam Schiphol Airport is a four-star hotel conveniently located just ten minutes from Amsterdam Schiphol Airport.
-This location offers great connections to Keukenhof by car and public transportation.
+A four-star hotel conveniently located just ten minutes from Amsterdam Schiphol Airport, NH Amsterdam Schipol, offers great connections to Keukenhof by car and public transportation.
 Its exquisite breakfast spread is just the icing on the cake.

 The NH Zandvoort lies between the dunes and North Sea beachfront on Zandvoort boulevard.
 It is a peaceful setting and makes your stay just as enjoyable although it is a drive away from the Keukenhof Gardens.